High-order energy stable numerical schemes for a nonlinear variational wave equation modeling nematic liquid crystals in two dimensions: Introduction

-\subsection{Mathematical difficulties}
+\subsection{Mathematical Difficulties}

-Despite its apparent simplicity, the mathematical analysis of \eqref{eq:main} is complicated.
-Independently of the smoothness of the initial data, due to the nonlinear nature of the equation, singularities may form in the solution $\psi_x$.
-Therefore, we consider solutions in the weak sense: \begin{definition} Set $\Pt=\R \times (0,T)$.
+There exists a fairly satisfactory well posedness theory for the one dimensional equation \eqref{eq:main}.
+However, despite its apparent simplicity, the mathematical analysis of \eqref{eq:main} is complicated.
+Independently of the smoothness of the initial data, due to the nonlinear nature of the equation, singularities may form in the solution \cite{glassey,ghz1996,ghz1997}.
+Therefore, solutions of \eqref{eq:main} should be interpreted in the weak sense: \begin{definition} Set $\Pt=\R \times (0,T)$.
 A function